mie-lab/geospatial_optimal_transport/README.md

 ### Data download and preprocessing:

-Public bike sharing data from Montreal were downloaded[here](https://www.kaggle.com/datasets/aubertsigouin/biximtl).
+Public bike sharing data from Montreal were downloaded [here](https://www.kaggle.com/datasets/aubertsigouin/biximtl).
 A script is provided to read all data and to convert it into the hourly number of bike pick-ups per station:

 ```
 python preprocessing/bikes_montreal.py --path path/to/downloaded/folder